max-ieremenko/ServiceModel.Grpc/docs/README.md

 # ServiceModel.Grpc

-`ServiceModel.Grpc` enables applications to communicate with gRPC services using code-first approach (no .proto files), helps to get around some limitations of gRPC protocol like "only reference types", "exact one input", "no nulls".
+`ServiceModel.Grpc` enables applications to communicate with gRPC services using code-first approach (no .proto files), helps to get around some limitations of gRPC protocol like "only reference types", "exact one input", "no nulls/value-types".
 Provides exception handling.
 Helps to migrate existing WCF solution to gRPC with minimum efforts.

 The library supports lightweight runtime proxy generation via Reflection.Emit and C# source code generation.

-The solution is built on top of [gRPC C#](https://github.com/grpc/grpc/tree/master/src/csharp).
+The solution is built on top of [gRPC C#](https://github.com/grpc/grpc/tree/master/src/csharp) and [grpc-dotnet](https://github.com/grpc/grpc-dotnet).

 ## Links